Is the Trinity in Jeremiah, Ezekiel and Daniel?

 YAHWEH OR GOD EMBEDDED WITHIN PERSONAL NAMES

-Trinitarians claim that Jesus being given the title-name “Emmanuel”, meaning “God is with us”, means that Jesus is Almighty God (Matthew 1:23).
+It is commonly asserted that Jesus being given the title-name “Emmanuel”, meaning “God is with us”, means that Jesus is Almighty God (Matthew 1:23).
 God’s angel said the child Jesus that was to be born would be called “Emmanuel” – meaning, “God is with us”, but that does not mean Jesus is God.
 Why?
-The meanings of many Jewish names include “Yahweh” or “God.”
-The following scriptures from the book of Jeremiah and Daniel help us to see that Yahweh or God embedded within a Hebrew name doesn’t mean that person or angel is God.:

 - Jeremiah 1:1 – Jeremiah – Yahweh Loosens or Exalts